zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![The Save button is highlighted on the DDM toolbar.](media/ddm-save.png "Dynamic Data Masking")

-5. To view the impact of the Dynamic Data Masking, you will return to SSMS on your SqlServer2008 VM and run a few queries against the `people` table.
+5. To view the impact of the Dynamic Data Masking, return to SSMS on your SqlServer2008 VM and run a few queries against the `people` table.
 On your SqlServer2008 VM, open SSMS and connect to the Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the following into the Connect to server dialog:

     - **Server name**: Paste the server name of your Azure SQL Database, as you've done previously.
     - **Authentication type**: Select SQL Server Authentication.